Adeshina3002/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # script that displays the third line of a file
 # create a file and append a text into the file
 # write the content of a command into another file
+# script that duplicates the last line of a file